What Is the Personal A in Spanish and How Do You Use It?

 I see Sonia.

 Sonia is the direct object of the sentence.
-(To review, the direct object of a sentence is the “recipient” of the verb in the sentence.)
+(To review, the direct object of a sentence is the “recipient” of the verb.)
 Since Sonia is a person, when we translate this sentence into Spanish, we would write it like this:

 Yo veo a Sonia.